openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 - As an operator running User Provider Infrastructure (UPI), I want to expose my non-machine API machines and offer them to the Control Plane controller so I can have the ability to resize the control plane in a declarative, automated and seamless manner.

 #### Story 3
-- As an operator of an OCP Dedicated Managed Platform, I want to give users flexibility to add as many workers nodes as they want or to enable autoscaling on worker nodes so I need to have ability to resize the control plane instances in a declarative, automated and seamless manner to react quickly to cluster growth.
+- As an operator of an OCP Dedicated Managed Platform, I want to give users flexibility to add as many workers nodes as they want or to enable autoscaling on worker nodes so I need to have ability to resize the control plane instances in a declarative and seamless manner to react quickly to cluster growth.

 #### Story 4
 - As a SRE, I want to have consumable API primitives in place to resize Control Plane compute resources so I can develop upper level automation tooling atop.
 E.g Control Plane autoresizing to support a severe growth peak of the number of worker nodes.